 The Importance of the Consumer Decision Making Process

-According to this article, the consumer-buying decision process is a meaningful way to strengthen your company’s sales function as well as develop a sales and business development strategy that will continue to keep your pipeline of prospects full.
+According to this article, the consumer buying decision process is a meaningful way to strengthen your company’s sales function.
+And develop a sales and business development strategy that will continue to keep your pipeline of prospects full.

 Understanding these stages in your business will help you identify internal stimuli or external stimuli in real time.
 You can use this stimulus to make your product or service more enticing to your consumers.

-According to Research Leap, Therefore, the knowledge of buying behaviour sheds the light on the psychology of how consumers think, feel, argument and select among existing alternatives (e.g., brands, products, and retailers).
+According to Research Leap, Therefore, the knowledge of buying behaviour sheds light on the psychological factor, i.e., the psychology of how consumers think, feel, argument and select among existing alternatives (e.g., brands, products, and retailers).